AppScriptIO/nodeRelationshipGraph/documentation/information.md

     - **Path** - is a chain of edges that specifies a path from & to a pair of nodes.
 A sequence of edges/connections that connect a sequence of nodes.
     - **Lazy execution during traversal** - on each node reached the traversal could be halted or continued and a processing implementation could be executed before continuing traversing or have a side effect during execution.
     - **Node & edge filter** - some implementations can filter specific nodes through conditions.
+    - Node Reference:
+        - External reference: holding reference information to a node that exist in another location, when imported to an existing graph database, a connection will be created to the referenced graph.
+        - Placement references: a way to insert nodes into a subgraph.
+        - Replacement reference: replaces the current position with another node.
     - **node inheritance** _(subnode-supernode / node extension/inheritance)_ - node that extends another node, in a way that any changes of the parent node is retained by the child node.
     This is a better implementaiton for tree templates (extending an existing node tree without changing it) that used pathPointer or connectionPathSequence to reach the desired position for adding nodes inthe nested subtree/subnodes.
         - override connection - node that extends/inherit from another node and overrides a specific connection of the supernode, if the supernode connectionKey is removed then the overriding connection of the subclass will be ignored.